These indulgent chocolate nut clusters come together with just two ingredients. Enjoy as a sweet-salty snack or add to holiday cookie platters.

 - Completely customizable!
 Pick your favorite nuts and type of chocolate.

-- Perfect for holiday gifting.
+- Perfect for gifting.
 Add to cookie platters or edible gift baskets.
-Share with your neighbors or bring these to a holiday party.
+Share with your neighbors or bring these to a party.

-- Flaked sea salt for a finishing touch is completely optional.
+- Flaky (or coarse) sea salt is a delicious finishing touch and is completely optional.

 See the recipe card for complete instructions and ingredient amounts.